Vishakha-Varani/CODSOFT/README.md

 # 🚀 CODSOFT Internship - Machine Learning Projects

 This repository contains all the tasks completed as part of the **CODSOFT Internship Program**.
-It includes machine learning projects built using Python and real-world datasets with a focus on practical implementation of AI/ML concepts.
+It includes machine learning projects built using Python and real-world datasets with a focus on practical implementation of AI/ML concepts

----

-## 📂 Repository Structure

-CODSOFT/
-│
-├── Task 1 - Movie Genre Classification/
-│   ├── movie_genre_classification.py
-│   ├── train_data.txt
-│
-├── Task 2 - (Upcoming Task)/
-├── Task 3 - (Upcoming Task)/
-└── README.md

 ---

 ## 🎯 Tasks Completed